If you’re just getting started with a website for yourself or for your business, you’ve likely heard the term “SEO.”

 These are the pillars of on-page SEO, and doing them well will put you ahead of most of your competition.
 That said, here are a couple more resources about on-page SEO that you can bookmark for later:

 If you are a WordPress user, there is a free plug-in known as SEO by Yoast which makes on-page SEO much easier.
 It allows you to input your target keyword and then will point out how well you did at optimizing for that keyword, including all 4 of the things we listed above.

 In fact, here is a video showing exactly how it works:

 How To Research Keywords

-Hopefully at this point, you are starting to understand what SEO is and some basic things you can do on your website to optimize pages for the search engines.
+Hopefully at this point, you are starting to understand the meaning of SEO is and some basic things you can do on your website to optimize pages for the search engines.